luis-gonzales/lane-recognition-edge-det-and-hough/README.md

 * Edge detection
 * Hough transform for linear feature identification

+To aid edge detection, pixels in the image that can be considered yellow or white were enhanced (overwritten to pure white).
+The Boolean masking was achieved by converting the input from RGB colorspace to HSL colorspace.

-The Canny edge detector (`cv2.Canny`) was chosen for edge detection, particularly because edges in the input image are reduced to single-pixel width lines, a useful feature for the subsequent Hough transform processing.
-The Hough transform (`cv2.HoughLinesP`) then evaluates these identified edges pixel-by-pixel and extracts lines (lane marking) according to specific input parameters.
+The Canny edge detector, `cv2.Canny`, was chosen for edge detection, particularly because edges in the input image are reduced to single-pixel width lines, a useful feature for the subsequent Hough transform processing.
+The Hough transform, `cv2.HoughLinesP`, then evaluates these identified edges pixel-by-pixel and extracts lines (lane marking) according to specific input parameters.

-To gain experience with the implementation details of edge detection and the Hough transform, I implemented my own methods (`src/edge_det.py`).
-Edge detection proved to be a very mechanical process, where kernel convolution produced horizontal and vertical gradients and these gradients were then combined with non-maximum suppression and hysteresis thresholding to produce an output image.
+To gain experience with the implementation details of edge detection and the Hough transform, I implemented my own methods (`src/edge_det.py` and `src/hough.py`).
+Edge detection proved to be a very mechanical process, where kernel convolution produced horizontal and vertical gradients and these gradients were then combined with non-maximum suppression and thresholding to produce an output image.
 On the other hand, the Hough transform was challenging to implement in a computationally-efficient manner.
+Ultimately, I implemented a variation of the [Progressive Probabilistic Hough Transform](http://cmp.felk.cvut.cz/~matas/papers/matas-bmvc98.pdf).

 ### Usage
 Given the directory structure of the repository, particularly `input/image.jpg`, the program may be executed at the command line with `python lane_recog.py input/image.jpg`.